Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

 ```

 Use the `check` function to define a set of predicates that must all return `true` in order for the command's action to
 be run - you can read more about checks on [the Checks page](/concepts/checks).
-Once all the checks pass, the `action`
+If all the checks pass, the `action`
 lambda will be called.

 Note that the `action` lambda above is a receiver function, where `this` is bound to a `MessageCommandContext` object.